-- Family members and/or long-term guests who live with you should be contributing to major household expenses, such as rent, food and utilities. - Contact a lawyer when lending money, transferring ownership of property, reviewing your will, and to assist with decisions regarding caregiving arrangements in the event that you will need help. - Ensure your financial arrangements are understood by all affected parties. - ➤ Understand the meaning of both a Power of Attorney and Incapacity Mandate so that you are familiar with your rights (see the Understanding the Legal Dimensions of Financial Literacy pocket tool). - Carefully consider and name your Power of Attorney and mandatary so that in the event you are unable to make decisions, a trusted person or persons will be able to act on your behalf. - Family members should be familiar with a Power of Attorney and Incapacity Mandate and understand that they can be changed or cancelled. - You should have regular conversations with your mandatary about your financial affairs.
+- Family members and/or long-term guests who live with you should be contributing to major household expenses, such as rent, food and utilities. - Contact a lawyer when lending money, transferring ownership of property, reviewing your will, and to assist with decisions regarding caregiving arrangements in the event that you will need help. - Ensure your financial arrangements are understood by all affected parties. - Understand what a Power of Attorney is so that you are familiar with your rights (see the Understanding the Legal Dimensions of Financial Literacy pocket tool). - Carefully consider and name your Power of Attorney so that in the event you are unable to make decisions, a trusted person or persons will be able to act on your behalf. - Family members should understand what a Power of Attorney is and know that a Power of Attorney can be changed or cancelled. - You should have regular conversations with your Power of Attorney about your financial affairs.

-MISUSE OF POWER OF ATTORNEY OR INCAPACITY MANDATE
+MISUSE OF POWER OF ATTORNEY